Of all the factors involved in building your portfolio, investment diversification is, arguably, the most important.

-If you have followed my writing for any time at all, you know I believe that everything begins with a plan.
-Whether you develop that plan on your own or use a financial advisor, the best way to have success is with a plan.
+If you have followed my writing for any time, you know I believe that everything begins with a plan.
+Whether you develop that plan on your own or use a financial advisor, the best way to succeed is with a plan.

 Why?
 It's simple.

-If you have long-term goals, tied to a time frame for achieving them, and a plan to get there, you will have a better chance of being successful in hitting your goals.
-Having a plan helps you through the challenging times, be that market related, or with the changing circumstances of life.
+If you have long-term goals, tied to a time frame for achieving them, and a plan to get there, you will have a better chance of successfully hitting your goals.
+Having a plan helps you through the challenging times, be that market related or with the changing circumstances of life.
 Staying focused on our goals helps us persevere.
 Without them, we are more likely to shift from one big idea to another big idea chasing the elusive returns we hear about in the media or from our neighbors.

 If, however, there is a purpose behind that goal aligned with your values, you'll find it easier to stay focused.

 Let's say the reason you came up with that dollar amount was to fund a particular lifestyle in retirement.
 You know where you want to live, have settled on what you want to be doing, and on how you will spend your time.
 You've calculated what other sources of income you'll have (Social Security, pensions, inheritances, etc.) and determined that the $2 million is what you need to fund the desired lifestyle.